AI-generated

 Primary Holding

-In termination of employment due to disease as an authorized cause under Article 284 of the Labor Code, the employer bears the burden of obtaining and presenting a certification from a competent public authority that the disease is of such nature or at such stage that it cannot be cured within a period of six months even with proper medical treatment.
-The employer cannot rely solely on the assessment of its company physician or place the burden on the employee to prove that the disease is curable within six months to avoid dismissal.
+In termination cases due to disease under Article 284 of the Labor Code, the employer must obtain and present a certification from a competent public health authority that the employee’s disease is of such nature or at such a stage that it cannot be cured within six months even with proper medical treatment; failure to secure this certification renders the dismissal illegal, warranting reinstatement (or separation pay in lieu thereof) and full backwages.

 History